avullo/getting_and_cleaning_data_course_project/README.md

 ## Getting and Cleaning Data Course

-## Content

 ### Note for the Reviewer
 For this assignment, I have submitted an incomplete tidy data set with no subject and activity column values.

-The correct tidy data set is now push into the repo (tidy_dataset.txt).
+The correct tidy data set is now pushed into the repo (tidy_dataset.txt).
 It would *very* kind if you'd evaluate my assignment on the basis on the file you find in the repo instead.
 Thanks ;)

+## Content

 ### run_analysis.R